Boosting Electronic Signature Legitimateness for Planning in Australia

 What is the electronic signature legitimateness for planning in Australia?

 In Australia, electronic signatures are legally recognized under the Electronic Transactions Act 1999.
-This means that electronic signatures can be used effectively for planning documents and contracts, ensuring their electronic signature legitimateness for planning in Australia aligns with national laws.
+This means that electronic signature legitimateness for planning in Australia is upheld, provided that the signature meets certain criteria, such as the signer's consent and the integrity of the signed document.

 -

-How does airSlate SignNow ensure the electronic signature legitimateness for planning in Australia?
+How does airSlate SignNow ensure compliance with electronic signature laws in Australia?

 -